eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 # Codewind on Minikube

 ## Objectives
-* Start Minikube on your local machine
+* Install Minikube
 * Install Codewind
 * Develop a microservice with Codewind on Minikube

 ## Overview
-Local Kubernetes, like Minikube, Docker Desktop Kube, and CodeReadyContainers, is an effective way to explore and learn to develop with Codewind.
-This tutorial assists and instructs you to deploy Codewind and projects on local Kube, specifically, Minikube.
+Minikube is essentially Kubernetes but on your local computer.
+Minikube supports the latest Kubernetes release, so you can configure Minikube on any container runtime.
+With Minikube, you can start your computer then utilize all Kubernetes' capabilities.
+Use Minikube to explore and learn to develop with Codewind.
+This quick guide assists and instructs you to deploy Codewind and projects on Minikube.

 * [Prerequisistes](##prerequisites)
 * [Preparing Minikube](##preparing-minikube)